 With their mutual family histories of diabetes and high blood pressure in mind, Carey, 28, and her sorority sister Ashley Hicks, 29, co-founded the running club Black Girls Run.
 Carey also considered it a new beginning after a bad breakup and a move across country.
 Since 2009, Black Girls Run has amassed 52,000 members who serve as a support system for runners.

 Black Girls Run has about 60 groups nationwide that coordinate local races in Atlanta, New York, San Francisco, Washington, D.C, Houston and Greensboro, N.C.
 Most groups run at least five times a week.
-Next month, the running club will take its first "Black Girls Run _ Preserve the Sexy" tour to cities with high obesity rates.
+Next month, the national running club will take its first "Black Girls Run _ Preserve the Sexy" tour to cities with high obesity rates.
 The tour includes health and fitness clinics with information on nutrition, hair maintenance and running gear.

 "We found that when you want to get healthy and when you want to be active, it's intimidating," Carey said.
 "You don't know where to start.
 There's a little coaxing that has to go along with that."

 Parker said once African-American women place value on their bodies and longevity, everything else will follow.
-It costs her nothing, she said, to walk around an outdoor track with her husband, actor Boris Kodjoe, or run up and down stairs with her headphones.
+It costs her nothing, she said, to walk around an outdoor track with her husband, actor Boris Kodjoe, or run up and down stairs at home with her headphones.